whiletruedoio/.github/docs/README.md

 Running an internet service like a website often means, that you will get thousands of options to change the text and picture, but nothing that helps you to track visitors or push your new articles to social media channels.
-A calendar can provide statistics about meetings or additional weather informations, too.
+A calendar can provide statistics about meetings or additional weather information, too.
 Including these options in a meaningful and user focused way should be considered for every new software piece.